woocommerce/woocommerce/readme.txt

 * Fix - When syncing variation stock, ensure post is a variation.
 * Fix - Resolved some sales by date sum issues.
 * Fix - Fix cart update in IE when enter key is pressed.
+* Fix - Variation is_on_backorder when parent manages stock.
+* Fix - Fix variation script malfunctioning when show_option_none arg is set to false.

 = 2.6.4 - 26/07/16 =
 * Fix - Security - Only allow image MIME type upload via REST APIs.